The University of Louisiana Monroe will be recognized among the best-performing regional universities in the South.

 A 35-member Board of Trustees, comprised of business and professional leaders, provide advocacy for ULM in the community, policy and budgetary leadership, and prudent investment management for the Foundation.

-The University Conference Center, located on the seventh floor of the University Library, provides support to the educational and public service missions of ULM.
+The Terrace, located on the seventh floor of the University Library, provides support to the educational and public service missions of ULM.
 Preference is given for allocation of space in the Center to on-campus groups and to functions that are consistent with the mission of the University.
 Off campus groups may lease the Center, but political, sectarian, fraternal, and non-university related fundraisers are prohibited.
 For more information call (318) 342-3624.

 Warhawk Club (formerly ULM Athletic Foundation)